zhexuanc/lucida-services/lucida/template/cpp/README.md

-# Template microservice in C++
+# template microservice in C++

-This is a template of microservice built in lucida.
+This is a guide of microservice built in lucida.
 To build your own service, follow the steps below.

 ## Major Dependencies